zauberware/automated-server-backups/README.md

 ## 1. Access server and create script

 Let's login into your server and create a script for your backups.
 To make it easy we are using the user `root`.
-For production system you should create an extra user with access to only these files and folders you want to backup.
+For production system you should create an extra user with access to only these files and folders you want to include.

 ### Login with SSH